-The Prison Education Program was established in 2017, building on over 10 years of collaboration between the University of Oregon and the Department of Corrections to offer credited classes through the Inside-Out Program.
+The Prison Education Program was established in 2016, building on collaboration between the University of Oregon and the Department of Corrections to offer credited classes through the Inside-Out Program beginning in 2007.

 We work in an interdisciplinary academic framework, and with a broad range of students, campus organizations, community groups, and national organizations working to improve educational opportunities in prisons.

 Shaul Cohen is the Director of the Prison Education Program.
 He is a professor of Geography at the UO, with research interests in conflict resolution, Northern Ireland, the Middle East, and broad ideas of social theories and place and identity.

 In addition to his work with PEP, Shaul is the Academic Director of the Carnegie-Global Oregon Ethics Initiative, an Inside-Out instructor and member of Inside-Out's Executive Team, and a co-chair of the Peace Studies minor.

 Katie Dwyer is the Coordinator for the Prison Education Program.
 She is an instructor at the UO and at Chemeketa Community College, where she teaches Communication.
 Her interests are in engaged pedagogy, intercultural communication, and human rights.